josegalarceh/Building-a-CI-CD-Pipeline/README.md

 This is the webapp on the azure portal:
 ![webapp](evidence/screenshot-webapp.PNG)

-Next, create and condigure the pipeline in Azure DevOps.
+Next, create and configure the pipeline in Azure DevOps.
 More information on this process can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops&WT.mc_id=udacity_learn-wwl).
 The basic steps to set up the pipeline are:

 - Go to [https://dev.azure.com](https://dev.azure.com) and sign in.
 - Create a new private project.